Introduction to Cerebral Palsy

-Spastic cerebral palsy is by far the most common type of cerebral palsy (70- 80% of all cases).
-Children with spastic cerebral palsy have lesions in the central nervous system.
-This damage affects neurotransmitter levels in the brain, leading to hypertonia (extreme muscle tension) in the muscles that receive signals from damaged portions of the brain.
-Hypertonia can cause involuntary muscle contractions, secondary pain and/or stress, and muscle spasms.
-Spasticity can and usually does lead to very early onset muscle-stress symptoms (such as arthritis and tendinitis) in individuals as young as their mid-20s.
-Side effects of spastic cerebral palsy include contractures, pain, joint deformities, scoliosis, hip dislocation, and more.
+Spastic cerebral palsy is by far the most common type of cerebral palsy, comprising roughly 80% of all cases (4).
+Children with spastic cerebral palsy have lesions in the upper motor neurons of the central nervous system (5).
+This damage leads to hypertonia (extreme muscle tension) in the muscles that receive signals from damaged portions of the brain (4).
+Hypertonia can cause involuntary muscle contractions, spasms, and secondary pain and/or stress (5).
+Additional side effects of spastic cerebral palsy include joint deformities (6), scoliosis (7), hip dislocation (8), and more.

 Ataxic Cerebral Palsy

-Athetoid cerebral palsy/dyskinetic cerebral palsy occurs in roughly 15% of CP cases.
-This is the result of damage to the basal ganglia, the part of the brain responsible for regulating voluntary movements.
-In many cases, athetoid cerebral palsy can be caused by kernicterus (a condition where high bilirubin levels in a newborn go untreated, causing damage to the basal ganglia).
+Athetoid/dyskinetic cerebral palsy (ADCP) occurs in roughly 0.27 per 1,000 live births (13), and comprises 15-20% of CP cases.
+This subtype is the result of damage to the basal ganglia, the part of the brain responsible for regulating voluntary movements (14).
+In many cases, ADCP is caused by hypoxic-ischemic encephalopathy/HIE (brain damage due to a lack of oxygenated blood) or kernicterus (brain damage due to severe or improperly-managed jaundice).

-- Athetosis: Abnormal muscle contractions that cause slow, involuntary slow writhing movements.
+- Athetosis: Abnormal muscle contractions that cause slow, involuntary writhing movements.